Boosting Workplace Morale With Murals: The Power of Art

 How long do murals last?

-With proper care and maintenance, murals can last many years.
+With proper care, murals can last many years.
 Key factors include:

-- Using high-quality, exterior grade paints and sealants specifically designed for murals.
-These resist fading and protect from weather.
+- Using high‑quality, exterior‑grade paints and sealants designed for murals to resist fading and wear.

-- Applying a clear topcoat sealant over the finished mural.
-Reapply every few years.
+- Applying a clear topcoat and reapplying every few years.

-- Performing regular inspections and touch-ups as needed.
-Minor damage can often be repaired by the original artist.
+- Performing regular inspections and touch‑ups; minor damage can often be repaired by the original artist.

 Who maintains the mural?

-Typically, the company that commissions the mural is responsible for ongoing maintenance.
-However, many muralists will offer maintenance packages to inspect, clean, seal, and repair the mural for a fee.
-Some tips for proper mural care include:
+Typically, the commissioning company handles ongoing maintenance.
+Many muralists offer maintenance packages to inspect, clean, seal, and repair the work for a fee.
+Follow the care tips above for best results.

 Final Thoughts

-So there you have it - murals in the workplace aren't just decorative, they have real power.
-When you surround yourself and your team with inspirational messages and images, it creates an environment primed for creativity, collaboration, and high morale.
-The next time you walk into your office, take a look around.
-What do the walls say about your company culture?
-If they're bare, blank, or boring, it may be time for an art intervention.
+Murals in the workplace aren’t just decorative—they’re powerful.
+Surrounding your team with inspirational messages and images fosters creativity, collaboration, and high morale.
+Take a look around: what do your walls say about your culture?
+If they’re bare or bland, it may be time for an art intervention.
 Get your team involved and create something that reflects your shared values and vision.
-You'll likely find that the mural is more than something nice to look at - it's a daily reminder of why you do what you do and who you do it with.
-And that can make all the difference.
+You may find the mural becomes more than a beautiful backdrop—it’s a daily reminder of why you do what you do and who you do it with.